Semi-stable subcategories for Euclidean quivers: Canonical decomposition on the regular hyperplane

 To describe the facets of $H_\delta^{ss}$, we introduce some notation.
 If $|Q_0| > 2$, write $R$ for the set of $N$-tuples $(a_1,\dots,a_N)$ with $1\leq a_i\leq r_i$.
 For $(a_1,\dots,a_N)\in R$, write $F_{(a_1,\dots,a_N)}$ for the convex cone in $(\mathbb{Q}^n)_+$ generated by the quasi-simple roots except for $\beta_{ia_i}$ for $1\leq i \leq N$.

 \begin{Prop} Suppose that $|Q_0|> 2$.
 The boundary facets of $H_\delta^{ss}$ are exactly the $F_I$ for $I\in R$. \end{Prop}

 \begin{proof} For $1\leq i \leq N$, write $P_i$ for the cone generated by the quasi-simples from the $i$-th tube.
-It is clear that $P_i$ is a simplicial cone (in its own, not of the cp-fan) containing the ray generated by $\delta$.
+From Lemma \ref{Lemma:dep}, we see that the dimension vectors of the quasi-simple representations in a given tube are linearly independent.
+Therefore, $P_i$ is a simplicial cone containing the ray generated by $\delta$.

 Consider the $(n-1)$-dimensional vector space $\mathbb Q^n/\langle \delta\rangle$, and let $\overline P_i$ be the subspace of this quotient space generated by $P_i$.
 By Lemma \ref{Lemma:dep}, the $\overline P_i$ are complementary.
 It follows that codimension one facets of $H_\delta^{ss}$ are each formed by taking the convex hull of one facet from each $P_i$.
-The description of the facets given in the statement of the proposition follows. \end{proof}
+The description of the facets given in the statement of the proposition then follows. \end{proof}

 If $\Sigma_1$ and $\Sigma_2$ are two simplicial complexes on disjoint vertex sets $V_1$, $V_2$, then the \emph{simplicial join} of $\Sigma_1$ and $\Sigma_2$ is defined by saying that a set $F\subseteq V_1\cup V_2$ is a face if and only if $F\cap V_1$ is a face of $\Sigma_1$ and $F\cap V_2$ is a face of $\Sigma_2$.
 In the sequel, we will use the simplicial join of at most three simplices.
 Some low dimensional examples include a square, an octahedron and a triangular bipyramid.